oracle-quickstart/oci-automation-anywhere/README.md

 out the resources to be created based on the values in `variables.tf`.
 If the variable doesn't have a default you'll be promted for a value.

+The only value without a value is `var.sql_pw` which is used for the default `SA` user on the instance of SQL Server Developer created by default.
+This password must meet the following or the post-deploy configuration will fail:
+- 8 characters min
+- Contains 3 of lower case, uppercase, number, symbol

 If that's good, we can go ahead and apply the deploy:

 ```